valtyr/chunkymonkey/DESIGN.md

 a statement of intent, rather than reality, as the codebase needs some improvement in the following regards.

 *   Use gofmt to format code before pushing to the master repository.
-4 space characters per indent is the indentation style used (use `make fmt`).
+1 tab character per indent is the indentation style used (use `make fmt`).
 *   Unit tests must pass before pushing to the master repository (use `make test`).
 *   Unit test code where possible/reasonable to do so.
 It is likely that a